 4. Waiting for Confirmation: After submitting your GST registration application, you’ll need to wait for the CRA to process it.
 The processing time can vary, but once your application is approved, you will receive your GST registration number.
 This number is essential for conducting your business transactions and filing tax returns.

 6. File Regularly: After registration, it’s crucial to stay compliant with the CRA’s filing requirements.
-Depending on your annual revenue, you may need to file your GST returns quarterly, annually, or on a customized schedule.
+Depending on your annual revenue, you may need to file your GST returns quarterly, annually, or on a customised schedule.

 Benefits of GST Registration